 To protect traditions and nature

-The techniques to improve soil environment are wisdom for helping the agriculture in mountainous regions in the world.
+The techniques to improve the soil environment are wisdom for helping agriculture in mountainous regions worldwide.

 Koeguro

-One of the unique characteristics of Nishi-Awa Steep Slope Land Agriculture System is Koeguro.
-Koeguro is hay collected and piled up in a cone shape to dry.
-The hay is then cut into small pieces and laid over the soil surface, which fertilizes the soil and prevents the runoff of soil.
-It also prevents the growth of weeds, eases the heat in summer and the cold in winter, as well as prevents the soil from drying.
+One of the unique characteristics of the Nishi-Awa Steep Slope Land Agriculture System is Koeguro, which is kaya straw collected and piled up in a cone shape to dry.
+The hay is then cut into small pieces and laid over the soil surface, fertilizing the soil and preventing erosion.
+It also prevents the growth of weeds, eases the heat in summer and the cold in winter, and prevents the soil from drying.

-The word Kaya collectively refers plants such as pampas grass and cogongrass.
-There used to be Kaya-ba (grasslands) in farm villages in many parts of Japan and hay was used as feed for the livestock (Hago), fertilizer for the fields (Koe), and as material for thatched roof.
-In Nishi - Awa , there are still Kaya-ba utilized for farming today.
+The word Kaya collectively refers to plants such as pampas, grass, and cogon grass.
+There used to be Kaya-ba (grasslands) in farm villages, and hay was used as feed for the livestock (Hago), as fertilizer for the fields (Koe), and as material for thatched roofs.
+In Nishi-Awa, Kaya-ba is still utilized for farming today.

-Farming on slopes requires special skills: cutting dried hay into small pieces and laying them over the fields to prevent the soil from running off, for example.
-If the soil flows downward, it has to be returned upward by using a traditional tool called Sarae.
-There is another special tool to crush gravel called Tsubute that are found a lot in the fields, to make good soil.
+Farming on slopes requires special skills: cutting dried kaya into small pieces and laying them over the fields to prevent soil erosion.
+If the soil flows downward, it must be returned upward using a traditional tool called Sarae.
+Another special tool to crush gravel called Tsubute found a lot in the fields to make soil.
 These tools are not commercially available.
-The blacksmiths in the villages called Kajiya have been manufacturing tools that are designed in accordance with the inclination of the sloping field.
+The blacksmiths, called Kajiya in the villages, have been manufacturing tools designed following the inclination of the sloping field.